pmean/introduction-to-sql/modules/5508-03-assignments.md

 #### Discuss03

-Graded: 3 points, one point deduction if submitted after deadline
+Grading rubric is available on [my Github site][gra1].
+One point deduction if submitted after the due date.

 Review the videos in this module and briefly answer the following questions